RangerOro/EarthCube-Website/docs/economy.md

 ---
 title: Economy
 sidebar_position: 3
+description: The only currency on EarthCube is gold ingots, 1 gold ingot is 1 unit of currency.
+The economy is totally player-driven.
+There are no town or nation taxes.
+keywords: [earthcube, earthcubemc, earthcube economy, earthcube gold]
 ---

 The only currency on EarthCube is gold ingots, 1 gold ingot is 1 unit of currency.
 The economy is totally player-driven.
 There are no town or nation taxes.